pspacek/python-ldap/Doc/index.rst

 ##########################
 python-ldap Documentation
 ##########################

-.. % $Id: index.rst,v 1.6 2011/07/22 08:29:52 stroeder Exp $
+.. % $Id: index.rst,v 1.7 2011/07/22 17:45:25 stroeder Exp $

 .. topic:: Abstract

    This document describes the package python-ldap with its various modules.

-This manual assumes basic knowledge about the Python language and the LDAP standard.
+   Depending on what you want to do this manual assumes basic to expert knowledge about the Python language and the LDAP standard (LDAPv3).

 ********